-BOLA DE LARANJA
+BOLO DE LARANJA

 With so many oranges just falling into the road below our house and getting squished by cars, I thought I would try making a Portuguese traditional orange cake.

 There are so many variations of this cake and some use olive oil but I prefer to use butter so I adapted the recipe a little.
 I still used the freshly pressed orange juice and zest from our orange tree.
-Bola de Laranja in Portugal is usually made in a round tin with the hole in the middle but i don’t own one so I used a loaf tin which worked just fine.
+Bolo de Laranja in Portugal is usually made in a round tin with the hole in the middle but I don’t own one so I used a loaf tin which worked just fine.
 It is also served with an orange syrup but I like it plain.

 - 3 large eggs